 Nine-year-old John O’Leary watched a couple of neighborhood boys light a puddle of gasoline out on the street.
 He thought that looked cool, so he went to his parent’s garage and found a can of gasoline.
 It was too heavy to lift, so he put some burning cardboard on the ground and tipped the can over to pour some out.
 His next memory was of him landing on the other side of the garage, his body, and the garage, engulfed in flames.
 He ran into the house, still on fire, screaming for help.
 Two sisters screamed when they saw him – not sure what to do or what was going on.
 His older brother, Jim, jumped to action, grabbed a rug, put it around him, rolled him around on the ground, and carried him outside.
 The fire was out, but he was naked (his clothes burned off), cold (his skin was coming off), scared, and embarrassed.
 Desperate for help, his older brother ran back in the burning house to call 911.

 The sisters had followed him outside.
 Because he was so overwhelmed with pain from the burns, and guilt (for burning the house down) he told Amy (11) to go back in the house to get a kitchen knife and come back out and kill him.
 Amy said, “What’s wrong with you?
 Listen to me, it’s okay.
 Have faith and fight.”
 And then she did the impossible.
 Knowing her brother felt scared and alone, she put her arms around him.
-He was so hot she thought he would burn right through her own clothes, be she didn’t let go.
+He was so hot she thought he would burn right through her own clothes, but she didn’t let go.
 She just held him and tried to provide some measure of comfort.

 Susan (8), always eager to help her older brother, heard him ask for the knife and ran back into the burning kitchen.
 She came running back outside carrying something, came up to John, thrust her hand at him, and tossed a cup of water on his face.
 She ran back in again for another cup, and then again, risking her life to try and save his.
 Even though most of his body suffered third-degree burns, those three cups of water saved his face and scalp.